 Whether they’re scrabbling around for money during a worldwide crisis or whether they just want to make some quick and easy cash during more normal times, a lot of loyalty programs like to run sales on the points and miles they issue.
-Some of these sales can offer a very economical way to travel in comfort and are well worth investigating but, regardless of how good a sale is, all of them should come with a health warning that everyone should heed.
+Some of these sales can offer a very economical way to travel in comfort and are worth investigating but regardless of how good a sale is, all of them should come with a health warning that everyone should heed.

-Note: I’m writing this post so that I can reference it whenever I write about miles and points sales in the future and so that anyone reading this who happens to be new to the miles and points hobby gets an early understanding of why even the best sales should be treated with caution….but it may also be a good reminder for the more seasoned miles and points collector.
+Note: I’m writing this post so that I can reference it whenever I write about miles and points sales in the future and so that anyone reading this who happens to be new to the miles and points hobby gets an early understanding of why even the best sales should be treated with caution…but it may also be a good reminder for the more seasoned miles and points collector.

-Each time I write a post highlighting the latest miles or points sale by the likes of Hyatt, Alaska Airlines or IHG Rewards I find that I have to write the same thing in each post at least two or three times just to make sure the point doesn’t get lost: No one should be buying miles or points without having a short-term use for the currency they’re buying.
+Each time I write a post highlighting the latest miles or points sale by the likes of Hyatt, Alaska Airlines, or IHG Rewards I find that I have to write the same thing in each post at least two or three times just to make sure the point doesn’t get lost: No one should be buying miles or points without having a short-term use for the currency they’re buying.

 One of the big problems with loyalty programs is that they get to write their own rules and, not only are these rules not regulated by any external body, the rules are written to favor the program and not the program member.
-What this generally means is that a loyalty program can change the way it operates at very short notice and, even if those changes significantly affect the value of the program’s currency, members of the program have very little recourse.
+What this generally means is that a loyalty program can change the way it operates at very short notice and even if those changes significantly affect the value of the program’s currency, members of the program have very little recourse.

 There are various ways a program can devalue its currency but here are the key ones:

-- Increase the cost of award redemptions
+Increase the cost of award redemptions

-- Significantly limit the opportunities to redeem points economically
+Significantly limit the opportunities to redeem points economically

-- Eliminate program “sweet spots” (e.g when IHG eliminated the PointBreaks promotion)
+Eliminate program “sweet spots” (e.g when IHG eliminated the PointBreaks promotion)

-- Remove valuable partners from the program
+Remove valuable partners from the program

-- Introduce peak/off-peak pricing
+Introduce peak/off-peak pricing

-- Introduce variable rate pricing linked to the cash cost of the flight or hotel booking
+Introduce variable rate pricing linked to the cash cost of the flight or hotel booking

-The good news is that while some programs have been known to make near-instant changes to how they operate, most programs will give between 4 and 8 weeks notice of an upcoming change…but that’s still often not enough time for someone to use their points to their maximum potential (or economically) if they don’t have any plans in place.
+The good news is that while some programs have been known to make near-instant changes to how they operate, most programs will give between 4 and 8 weeks notice of an upcoming change, but that’s still often not enough time for someone to use their points to their maximum potential (or economically) if they don’t have any plans in place.

-The very best way to make the most of a great miles or points sale is to have an immediate use for whatever currency you buy – that way you’re unlikely to be caught out by any sudden changes to a program and you’re unlikely to get less value out of the currency you’re buying than you expect to.
+The very best way to make the most of a great miles or points sale is to have an immediate use for whatever currency you buy – that way you’re unlikely to be caught out by any sudden changes to a program and you’re unlikely to get less value out of a currency that you’re buying than you expect to.

 Generally, I advise people to follow a simple 5-step plan when considering a miles/points purchase:

-- Verify the cost to buy miles/points
+Verify the cost to buy miles/points

 Confirm that an award booking for your chosen flight/stay is considerably cheaper than the cash cost of the same/similar booking – if it’s not there’s no point in buying miles or points.

-- Confirm that award flights/award nights are available to book immediately (do not buy miles or points if they’re not)
+Confirm that award flights/award nights are available to book immediately (do not buy miles or points if they’re not)

-- Buy the miles and points you need
+Buy the miles and points you need

-- Book the award as soon as the points hit your account
+Book the award as soon as the points hit your account

-Yes, if you’re a veteran of the miles and points game there will be times when it’s acceptable to stock up with some points even if an award isn’t yet available (e.g when you know with reasonable certainty that awards will become available in the very near future) but for most it’s a very bad idea.
+Yes, if you’re a veteran of the miles and points game there will be times when it’s acceptable to stock up with some points even if an award isn’t yet available (e.g when you know with reasonable certainty that awards will become available in the very near future) but for most, it’s a very bad idea.